 - Your personal information will be kept confidential and will not be shared with anyone outside of CDC without your prior approval.
 You will need to complete a Privacy and Confidentiality form.
-If your volunteer work involves interacting with children, you will need to fill out a form to declare that you have no criminal records and no sex offense convictions.
+If your volunteer work involves interacting with children, you will need to fill out a form to declare that you have no criminal records and no sex offence convictions.

 - Applicants are advised to check their personal vaccinations (especially Hepatitis B, TB and Tetanus) are up-to-date prior to commencing work.